gastonmiguel/jobberwocky/README.md

    EXTERNAL_JOB_SERVICE_URL=http://external-job-service-url.com
    ```

-   This URL will be used to fetch job postings from an external source.
+   This URL will be used to fetch job postings from the external source.

 5. **Run migrations:**